DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

     - `hwameistorImageRegistry`:

-        Set the registry address of the Hwameistor mirror, and the available online registrys have been filled in by default.
+        Set the registry address of the HwameiStor image, and the default values for available online registries have already been provided.
-        If it is a privatized environment, it can be modified to a private registry address.
+        If it is a private environment, it can be modified to a private registry address.

     - `K8s container registry`:

-        Set the address of the K8S container registry, and the available online registry has been filled in by default.
+        Set the address of the K8s container registry, and the available online registry has been filled in by default.
         If the environment is privatized, it can be modified to a private registry address.

+    - `DRDB`：

+        If you need to use high-availability data volumes, please enable the `DRDB` module.
+If it was not enabled during installation, please refer to [Enabling DRDB](drbdinstall.md).

+    - `replicas`:
+        The recommended number of replicas for each component is `2`.

-5. After confirming that the parameters are correct, click `OK` to complete the installation.
-After the installation is complete, you can click `Helm Apps` to view the installation status of `Hwameistor Operator`.
+5. After confirming that the parameters are correct, click __OK__ to complete the installation.
+   After the installation is complete, you can click __Helm Apps__ to view the installation status of __hwameistor-operator__.

     ![Check Status](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/storage/hwameistor/img/operator3.png)

-6. After the Operator is installed, the Hwameistor components (Local Storage, Local Disk Manager, etc.) will be installed by default!
+6. After the operator is installed, the HwameiStor components (Local Storage, Local Disk Manager) will be installed by default!
-    You can click `Workload`-->`Stateless Workload`, select the corresponding namespace, and view the status of the Hwameistor component.
+    You can click __Workload__--> __Deployments__, select the proper namespace, and view the status of the HwameiStor component.

     ![Details](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/storage/hwameistor/img/operator4.png)